This Is Why Practicing Mindfulness Makes You Happy

 What is mindfulness?

+Mindfulness is a mental state that involves focusing your complete attention on the present moment – without judgment, analysis, or concern.
+It sounds a little strange, doesn’t it?
 Our daily lives commonly consist of rushing from one activity to another while we worry about how we’ll respond to an email, pay the next credit card bill or deal with that client who needs something right now.
 But is this the healthiest way to approach life?

 Mindfulness is a method of facing the events of our everyday life with both extreme focus and equanimity.
 While this may seem like new age mumbo-jumbo – and you may be telling yourself that you thrive on the challenge of multi-tasking; there are some real-world benefits to practicing mindfulness that are hard to ignore.